furkansarikaya/FS.EntityFramework.Library/README.md

     public decimal Price { get; set; }
     public string Description { get; set; } = string.Empty;
 }

+// When you save a product, these properties are automatically set:
+// - CreatedAt: DateTime.UtcNow (when entity is first created)
+// - CreatedBy: Current user ID (from your user context)
+// - UpdatedAt: DateTime.UtcNow (when entity is modified)
+// - UpdatedBy: Current user ID (when entity is modified)
+// - IsDeleted: false/true (for soft deletes)
+// - DeletedAt: DateTime.UtcNow (when entity is soft deleted)
+// - DeletedBy: Current user ID (when entity is soft deleted)
 ```

 ### 3. Use in Your Services